 We found 4 internists who accept Blue Cross and Blue Shield of Florida BlueSelect Essential near Saint Augustine, FL.

-Dr. Jean Harris-Letts' area of specialization is general internal medicine.
-She is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
-Dr. Harris-Letts studied medicine at Albany Medical College.
+Dr. Goar Delamerens specializes in general internal medicine.
+He honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.

 Dr. Gregory Gibson's medical specialty is general internal medicine and geriatrics (elderly care).
-He has received a 4.5 out of 5 star rating by his patients.
-Dr. Gibson is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+Dr. Gibson's average patient rating is 4.5 stars out of 5.
+He honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.

 Conditions / Treatments